jezhumble/cdsite/_pages/about.md

 title: About
 ---

 This site is maintained by Jez Humble.
-You can hire me to give [workshops](/about/workshops) or [talks](/about/talks) on a variety of topics including continuous delivery, product management, organizational culture, software engineering, and the lean/agile paradigm.

 The source code for this site is available at [GitHub](https://github.com/jezhumble/cdsite).
 If you have suggestions on how to improve it, please [create an issue](https://github.com/jezhumble/cdsite/issues).
 This website is based on Jekyll, and the template is modified from the [18F template](https://pages.18f.gov/guides-template/).
 You can find copyright and license information in the footer at the bottom of this page.

 If you're interested in discussing more about continuous delivery, there's an umoderated [continuous delivery mailing list](https://groups.google.com/forum/#!forum/continuousdelivery) on Google Groups.